 With more than 60 education programs, anchored by its world-renowned R&D center as a national resource in applied science and engineering to meet America's needs, Lawrence Livermore National Laboratory (LLNL) continues to work very hard to strengthen the scientific and engineering programs at the SEA institutions as well as the programs at LLNL.
 The Laboratory's dynamic involvement in the growth and development of SEA is reflected in the summer research program that it started for our faculty and students.
 Since its inception in 1991, nineteen of our faculty and students have participated in the summer research experience.
 The working relationship fostered by the summer program has generated two new collaborative research projects between LLNL and SEA faculty and students (see detailed discussion under the Research section).
-By developing new methods to stimulate and inspire the minds of our faculty and students, we constantly search for ways to improve the program and create additional slots for greater participation.
-We view the participation of faculty and students in the summer research program at LLNL as development.
+By developing new methods to stimulate and inspire the minds of our faculty and students, we constantly search for ways to improve the program and generate additional slots for greater participation.
+We view the participation of faculty and students in the summer research program at LLNL as a great success.

-SEA's Scholarship and Incentive Awards Program (SIAP) helps to produce the researchers of tomorrow.
-In the past three years, the SIAP has encouraged and motivated more than 50 undergraduates and more than 30 high school students to pursue science and engineering.
-Building on the success of SIAP, we introduced the Continuing to Graduate School Workshop (CGSW).
-Bringing three related groups together for the first time, i.e., National Physical Science Consortium, National Consortium for Educational Assess, and Graduate Degrees for Minorities in Science and Engineering (GEM), provided guidance for sixty-five SEA students and students from other HBCU institutions through the rigorous paperwork associated with securing financial support for graduate education.
+SEA's Summer Incentive Awards Program (SIAP) helps to recognize the researchers of tomorrow.
+In the past three years, the SIAP has encouraged and motivated more than 50 students to pursue careers in science and engineering.
+Building on the success of SIAP, we introduced the Engineering Majors High School Workshop (CGSW).
+Bringing three related groups together for the first time, the National Physical Science Consortium, National Consortium for Educational Assess, and Graduate Degrees for Minorities in Science and Engineering (GEM), provided guidance for sixty-five SEA students and students from other HBCU institutions through the rigorous paperwork associated with securing financial support for graduate education.